sjdirect/abot/README.md

   </abot>
 </configuration>
 ```

-1111.
-Create an instance of Abot.Poco.CrawlConfiguration.
+Option 2: Create an instance of the Abot.Poco.CrawlConfiguration class manually.
 This approach ignores the app.config values completely.
-Every app.config value has a property with the same name on the CrawlConfiguration object.
 ```c#
 CrawlConfiguration crawlConfig = new CrawlConfiguration();
 crawlConfig.CrawlTimeoutSeconds = 100;